nadavramon/rate-limiter/README.md

 ## 🧠 Design Decisions

+### Why Redis + Lua?

+In a distributed system (e.g., 3 API servers behind a Load Balancer), we cannot store state in local memory because Server A doesn't know about requests sent to Server B. I used Redis as the shared source of truth.
+To prevent race conditions (where two servers read "5 tokens" simultaneously), I implemented the logic in a Lua script.
+This guarantees that the read-update-write cycle is atomic—no other request can interleave.

 ### Why Token Bucket?

-I chose the Token Bucket algorithm over a standard Fixed Window counter because it allows for short bursts of traffic (e.g., a user loading a page with 5 assets simultaneously) while still enforcing a strict long-term average rate.
-This prevents the "use-it-or-lose-it" rigidity of Fixed Window algorithms and provides a smoother experience for real users who rarely send requests at a perfectly constant pace.
+I chose the Token Bucket algorithm to allow for short bursts of traffic (e.g., loading a dashboard) while enforcing a long-term rate limit.
+This provides a better UX than Fixed Window counters.

-### Concurrency Strategy

-Since Go's http handlers run in parallel Goroutines, accessing a shared map of clients is not thread-safe by default.
-I implemented a sync.Mutex to lock the client map during read/write operations.
-This ensures that two requests arriving from the same IP at the exact same microsecond do not cause race conditions or incorrect token calculations.

-### Resource Management

-To prevent Unbounded Memory Growth (a potential DDoS vector), I implemented a "Janitor" process.
-It runs on a separate Goroutine and periodically scans the client map to delete records of users who haven't made a request in over 3 minutes.

-## 🔮 Future Improvements
+🔮 Future Improvements

-* **Persistent storage backend:** Swap the in-memory map with Redis or another distributed cache to share limits across multiple instances.
-* **Burst-specific policies:** Allow per-endpoint or per-API-key rate settings so critical endpoints get tighter control.
+Burst-specific policies: Allow per-endpoint or per-API-key rate settings so critical endpoints get tighter control.

-* **Prometheus metrics:** Export limiter stats (token counts, rejections, janitor sweeps) for dashboards and alerting.
+Prometheus metrics: Export limiter stats (token counts, rejections, janitor sweeps) for dashboards and alerting